by John Darer CLU ChFC MSSC CeFT RSP CLTC Updated April 30, 2026

 COLA stands for Cost Of Living Adjustment.
-A Structured Settlement COLA is an optional fixed upward annual adjustment in future periodic payments.
-No ice cubes or wedge of lime or lemon needed.
-The Structured Settlement COLA option must be elected before a settlement is concluded and must be properly reflected in settelment documentation.
+A Structured Settlement COLA is an optional fixed annual boost to future periodic payments—refreshingly free of ice cubes or a wedge of lime.
+This fizzy little feature must be chosen before the settlement is finalized and clearly outlined in the settlement documentation.

 Is a Structured Settlement Cost of Living Adjustment Taxable?